aadilmallick/my-notes-docusaurus/docs/devops/08-kubernetes.md

 #### StatefulSet

+Containers are stateless by design, but StatefulSets offer stateful approaches

 A StatefulSet workload is like a deployment that maintains the ids for each pod, making them have the same persistent reference/identifier even across runs.

+> [!NOTE]
+> A statefulSet is an object that lets an updated Kubernetes application communicate with the same volume as the previous pod.

 Here are the rules: